Digital Reasoning

-Digital Reasoning is an American company headquartered in Franklin, Tennessee.
-It offers cognitive computing services to intelligence agencies, financial institutions and healthcare organizations in the United States.
+Digital Reasoning was an American company headquartered in Franklin, Tennessee.
+It offered cognitive computing services to intelligence agencies, financial institutions and healthcare organizations in the United States.

 History

-Digital Reasoning was founded in 2000 by Tim Estes, a Knoxville-born philosophy senior at the University of Virginia.
-It is headquartered in Franklin, Tennessee, with offices in Washington, D.C., New York City and London.
-As of August 2015, its Franklin headquarters had 100 employees, 30 of whom had top secret clearance.
+Digital Reasoning was founded in 2000 by Tim Estes, a Knoxville-born philosophy senior at the University of Virginia with investment support from his mother, Dot Curry.
+It was headquartered in Franklin, Tennessee, with offices in Washington, D.C., New York City and London.
+At its peak in August 2015, the Franklin headquarters had 100 employees, 30 of whom had top secret clearance.

 The firm presented its Synthesys software to the United States Army in 2002.
 They signed a contract with the National Ground Intelligence Center, a subsidiary of the United States Army Intelligence and Security Command, in 2004.
 Synthesys was used to track enemies in the War in Afghanistan from 2004 onwards.
 Six years later, in 2010, it received funding from In-Q-Tel, the venture capital firm of the Central Intelligence Agency.

-Since 2012, the firm has sold its Synthesys software to banks and hedge funds, including UBS and Point72 Asset Management.
-Financial institutions use Synthesys to scan internal e-mails within a given company in search of unfamiliar patterns between employees, in terms of word-specific content, frequency and interpersonal connections.
-The aim is to predict fraud before it occurs.
+Since 2012, the firm commercialized Synthesys software into banks and hedge funds, including UBS and Point72 Asset Management.
+Financial institutions use Synthesys to scan internal communications in search of unfamiliar patterns between employees, in terms of word-specific content, frequency and interpersonal connections.
+The software served as an electronic forsenics investigatory tool and automated communications monitoring to detect fraud, insider trading and other white collar crimes in order to comply with SEC and Sarbanes-Oxley financial regulations.

 In 2014, the firm received US$750,000 from the Tennessee Angel Fund of TNInvestco, a US$200 million fund from the State of Tennessee.
 It also received US$24 million from Credit Suisse Asset Management's NEXT Investors as well as Goldman Sachs.
 Other investors include the Partnership for New York City and the Nashville Capital Network.
+In 2016, with HCA as a tenet client, Digital Reasoning established a healthcare division led by Hal Andrews to leverage the Synthesys platform and proprietary NLP technologies to develop solutions for healthcare.